UKHomeOffice/so-acceptance/README.md

 }
 ```

+Running this for the first time will create a local configuration file in your project directory.

 The root of your acceptance tests will need to be located in a folder called `acceptance_tests` in the root of your app, features are located in a subdirectory named `features`.

 ```